These anonymised case studies of the Self Evident app in use have been compiled from app data and user surveys.

 Sophia reported the incident with the app, pinpointing where it happened on a map.
 She added a time-stamped video statement explaining what happened, as well as photo evidence.
 The Met Police accessed her report within a couple of hours, and she was very grateful for their quick email response sending someone to see her.

-It was when Nicky left the café that she downloaded the app, which another parent had mentioned.
+It was when Nicky left the café that she downloaded the app, which she'd heard a friend mention.
 Nicky says it was really easy to use – she just typed in this brief summary of what happened, flagged the location on the map and sent it to the police.
-Soon after she got to work in the city, the police rang.
+Soon after she got to work in the West End, the police rang.
 They were brilliant and later came to see her at home.
 As it turned out they knew about this man, the Met put plain clothes officers into the café who arrested him when he started filming young girls.

 Nicky is sure she wouldn’t have reported it if she hadn’t had the app.
 She’d have got to work, gone straight into a meeting and put it out of her mind.
 She says she wouldn’t have wanted to ring the police from work as other people would’ve heard all about it and her bosses mightn’t have liked it.
 Nicky comments, “It’s brilliant that you can report crime by smartphone, as it lets you log what happened really quickly and without anyone noticing - for all they know, you could be playing a game on your phone”.